rexrainbow/phaser3-rex-notes/docs/docs/video.md

 var game = new Phaser.Game(config);
 ```

-- To display video on DOM
+- To play video on DOM
     - Set `parent` to divId
     - Set `dom.createContainer` to `true`.